Catocala amestris

 Catocala amestris, the three-staff underwing, is a species of Catocalini that occurs in North America.
 It is considered endangered and is legally protected in the state of Michigan.

 Description

 Like most underwings, C. amestris has a brightly colored hindwing and brownish-gray forewings, the wingspan is 1.6-1.8in (4-4.5 cm).
 The forewings have a blotch that strongly resembles a kidney shape, beyond that the wing has mixed wavy lines.
 The hindwings have two wavy black lines separating a yellow-orange coloration.
 The caterpillar of this species is bluish white with a yellowish coloring on the dorsum, or top side.
 It also has an orange band along with 7 thin black lines on its sides.

 Habitat

 Between June and August this moth can be seen in dry-mesic prairie lands and oak forest.
-Due to only having one host plant, Amorpha canescens, the moth is hard to find in even these areas.
+Due to only having one genus of host plant, Amorpha spp., the moth is hard to find in even these areas.